 Ski mountaineering combines two huge skill sets: mountaineering and backcountry skiing.
 We learn techniques to avoid both avalanches and a fall in steep terrain or into a crevasse.
 We bring a rope to help manage this exposure, and we learn how to use the rope.
-The skills we'll learn are set at the highest standard by the AMGA, IFMGA and AAA.
+The skills we'll learn are set by the AMGA, IFMGA and the American Avalanche Association.
 Since ski mountaineering covers vast skill sets, it helps to focus your interests.
 Please see the style and skill sets below.

 November - June (one to seven days)

-Moving from camp-to-camp, traveling light, as a self-contained unit, and skiing lines along the way is the purest form of ski mountaineering.
+The purest form of ski mountaineering.
+Moving from camp-to-camp, traveling light, as a self-contained unit, and skiing lines along the way.
 A popular option is to helicopter up from Girdwood, move camp to camp for several days, then ski out to the road at the end of the trip.
 A high fitness level is required.
 Joe's favorite of course!

 A popular option is to start the trip with a 15-minute helicopter ride from Girdwood up to the high Western Chugach.
 We'll then ski out to the road.